 More than a drug and alcohol treatment center

 At Mirmont Treatment Center in Media, Pennsylvania, just minutes from Philadelphia, we take a unique mind-body approach to drug and alcohol recovery.
-Building on a 12-step foundation we integrate mindfulness and body-centered therapies into our treatment program.
-With this holistic approach we’ve helped thousands of people 18 and over on the journey to recovery from alcohol and drug dependency.
+Building on a 12-step foundation we integrate mindfulness and body-centered therapies into our drug and alcohol treatment program.
+With this holistic approach to addiction, we’ve helped thousands of people 18 and over on the journey to recovery from alcohol and drug dependency.

 Begin your journey toward healing today.
 Call us for a confidential appointment or to ask questions at 1.800.846.4656.

 Our inpatient and outpatient programs to treat drug and alcohol dependence are customized to help patients achieve their personal best.
 Our program offerings include:

 - Intensive outpatient rehab

 - Relapse prevention

 VIPER (Valor with Integrity Program for Emergency Responders) is our drug and alcohol treatment program for first responders, such as law enforcement/police, firefighters, EMTs and combat veterans.

 A focus on mindfulness for drug and alcohol recovery